-Organizational agility means creating a company culture where employees adjust and adapt easily to constant changes in your workplace and industry.
+Organisational agility means creating a company culture where employees adjust and adapt easily to constant changes in your workplace and industry.
 Companies are searching for ways to make employees more agile and perform their best.
-One thing is clear, employees want to work for a successful organization, and successful organizations are not afraid of change.
+One thing is clear, employees want to work for a successful organisation, and successful organisations are not afraid of change.

 Employees want to do great work.
 Give them the tools, resources, permission, and support to do it.